Lake Enriquillo: Hydrology

 Lake Enriquillo covers an area of 380 km2, and is the lowest point for an island country, falling 46 m below sea level.
 Its drainage basin includes ten minor river systems.
 The rivers that rise in the Neiba Mountains to the north (lower center and lower right of the image) are perennial.
 Those rivers that rise in the Baoruco Mountains to the south are intermittent.
-Lake Enriquillo has no outlet.
+Lake Enriquillo has no outlet, making it an example of an endorheic lake.
 The lake's water level varies because of a combination of storm-driven precipitation events and the region's high evaporation rate.
 Salinity in the lake can vary between 33 parts per thousand (comparable to seawater) and over 100 parts per thousand (hypersaline).

 The region has a hot, semiarid climate.
 Annual rainfall is not evenly distributed, with peak precipitation occurring in May and October.
 The dry season is December through April when rainfall may be less than 20 mm.
 Due to the length of the lake, annual rainfall averages also vary at the eastern and western ends: 729 mm on the northwest shore, and 508 mm in the southeast.